 - Business expansion plans: This could include opening a new location, designing a new product/service, or investing in cutting-edge technologies like artificial intelligence or virtual reality.

-You must think long-term viability and visualize a clear career path when choosing a job offer as a new graduate.
+You must think about long-term viability and visualize a clear career path when choosing a job offer as a new graduate.
 That’s why it’s crucial to figure out each company’s growth targets to understand whether you’ll be able to grow as a professional in your field without “what-ifs” and uncertainties.

 Related: How to Climb Up the Corporate Ladder